 Subclinical hypothyroidism is a condition that develops when your thyroid stimulating hormone (TSH) level is higher than normal.
 TSH is made in the brain and controls how much thyroid hormones are made.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.

-- Autoimmune disease: A problem with the immune system may make your body attack your thyroid gland.
-Hashimoto's disease is the most common autoimmune disease that causes hypothyroidism.
+- An autoimmune disease is an immune system problem that may make your body attack your thyroid gland.
+Hashimoto disease is the most common autoimmune disease that causes hypothyroidism.

-- Treatments: Radiation therapy used to treat cancers of the head and neck can cause problems with the thyroid gland.
-Thyroid surgery can make you more likely to develop a thyroid problem.
+- Treatments such as radiation therapy used to treat cancers of the head and neck can damage your thyroid gland.
+Thyroid surgery also makes you more likely to develop subclinical hypothyroidism.

-- Other diseases: Diabetes (high blood sugar) or conditions affecting the pituitary, hypothalamus, or thyroid gland can cause subclinical hypothyroidism.
+- Other diseases such as diabetes or conditions that affect the pituitary, hypothalamus, or thyroid gland can cause subclinical hypothyroidism.

 What are the signs and symptoms of subclinical hypothyroidism?

 You may have no signs and symptoms, or you may have general signs and symptoms of hypothyroidism.
 These include depression, weight gain, dry or flaky skin, body weakness, or feeling cold easily.
 You may have more signs and symptoms over time if your condition worsens.

 - Blood tests measure the levels of TSH and thyroid hormones in your blood.

 - A thyroid scan shows how well your thyroid is working.
 You may be given a dye before the pictures are taken to help caregivers see your thyroid better.
 Tell the caregiver if you have ever had an allergic reaction to contrast dye.